n1h41/interview-task-app/README.md

 - Fetches a JSON list from an API using Dio.
 - Displays the data in the app using Riverpod for state management.
-- Includes integration testing using Mockito.
+- Includes unit testing using Mockito.
 - Code is made reusable with Flutter Hooks and Hooks Riverpod.
 - Routing is handled with Go Router.
 - Follows clean code architecture principles.